B-rrrrrr/obsidian_books/Characters/Blazes Boylan.md

-Sang with [[Marion "Molly" Bloom]] and [[Milly]] is organizing the next tour with molly
+Sang with [[Marion "Molly" Bloom]] and [[Milly]]
+Is organizing the next tour with Molly
+Might be having it with her